LIS501/syllabi/md/spring17assignments.md

 # Assignments and Evaluation

 All assignments are required for all students.
 Completing all assignments is not a guarantee of a passing grade.
 All work must be completed in order to pass this class.
 Late or incomplete assignments will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).
-There will be three main assignments, and ten labs.
+There will be three main assignments, and fifteen lab exercises.
 The weighting of each assignment in the final grade is noted below.

-**Assignments, Exercises & Grade Distribution:**

- - Assignment 1: Information Needs/Information Seeking Behavior.
-Due A1DUE (20%).
- - Assignment 2: Digital Collections Assessment.
-Due A2DUE (20%).
- - Assignment 3: Final Project.
-Due A3DUE (40%).
- - 10 Labs for Attendance and Completion/Class Participation (20%)

-**Labs:**

- 1. Library resources (LAB1DATE)
- 2. ITD on computing resources (LAB2DATE)
+**Graded Assignments** (55 points)

+1. Collections Assessment - 15 points - due A1DUE.
+2. Use and Users - 15 points - due A2DUE
+3. Final Project - 25 points (5 for presentation, 10 for 2-page essay, 10 for bibliography)

+**Reading Response** (12 points: 4 worth 3 points each)

+(TBA)

+**Participation** (3 points)

+**Discussion Leading** (3 points)

+Groups of 2-3 sign up to lead discussion on one topic.
+Start discussion with a question.

+**Ungraded Assignments** (5 points)

+- Week 1: On the introduction forum, post a brief introduction
+  including: your experience in the iSchool and your motivation for pursuing this degree.

+- Class 1.2: Complete sign up for Assignment 1
+  topics on the wiki set up for this purpose.
+(3 points)

+- Database design (LibraryThing)

+**Assignment 3 Milestones** (7 points)

+1. Research question (1 paragraph) - due M1DUE
+2. Research reflection plan - due M2DUE
+3. Research Methods (2 paragraphs) - due M3DUE
+4. One annotated bibliography item - due M4DUE
+5. One reflection about finding items - due M5DUE
+6. Share 20 resources via Zotero - due M6DUE
+7. Abstract outline & 2 annotations due M7DUE

+**Ungraded Labs** (15 points)

+1. .txt, .rtf, .docx (FILELABDATE)
+2. Collection stewardship exercise (COLLECTIONLABDATE)
+3. Command line exercise (INTERFACELABDATE)
+4. Reference question exercise (REFLAB1DATE)
+5. Return to reference question exercise (REFLAB2DATE)
+6. Zotero introduction (ZOTERO1LABDATE)
- 3. Research methods exercise (LAB3DATE)
+7. Research methods (METHODSLABDATE)
- 4. Pandoc encoding and transformation (LAB4DATE)
+8. Use & Users discussion (USERSLABDATE)
- 5. Cultural heritage object description (LAB5DATE)
+9. Cultural heritage object description (SPURLOCKDATE)
+10. Pandoc on cultural heritage object description (PANDOC1LABDATE)
+11. Pandoc formatting an ebook (PANDOC2LABDATE)
+12. Character encoding exercise (UNICODELABDATE)
+13. Pandoc of ebook (???)
- 6. Zotero bibliography and formatting (LAB6DATE)
+14. Zotero output and applications (ZOTERO2LABDATE)
- 7. Generating Resource Description Framework (RDF) output from Zotero: Bibliographic Ontology (bibo) and Dublin Core (dc) (LAB7DATE)
- 8. Collection stewardship exercise (LAB8DATE)
- 9. In-class time to work on your research design proposal (LAB9DATE)
- 10. Presentations of research design proposals (LAB10DATE)
+15. Practice presentations (PRACTICEDATE)

 **Grading Scale:**